 Varied roles require a diverse team

-Modern security encompasses a wide range of services such as corporate, public and concierge security and CCTV surveillance.
+Modern security encompasses a wide range of services such as public, corporate and concierge security and CCTV surveillance.
 By having a diverse team, security companies can cater better to the needs of their clients.
 For example, an office might prefer a female concierge at front of desk whereas a club might prefer a beefy bloke.
 Every business is different, and each will have its own security requirements, with not all of them looking for a traditional security guard.

 At MASG we actively encourage females to join our company.
 We strongly believe in a diverse workforce where everyone is given equal opportunities.